cart0113/rassdb/CONTEXT.md

 # RASSDB Project Context

+## Workflow and Permissions

+**EXTREMELY IMPORTANT**:
+- **NEVER ask for permission for anything** - The user will stop you if they see something wrong
+- Do not wait for user input or confirmation before proceeding with tasks
+- The user often walks away while you're working and doesn't want you waiting
+- Proceed autonomously with all tasks and implementations
+- Only stop if the user explicitly tells you to stop

 ## Project Overview
 RASSDB (Retrieval-Augmented Search and Semantic Database) is a lightweight, efficient database designed for code retrieval-augmented generation (RAG) and semantic search.
 It's built to work seamlessly with MCP servers and LLM coding agents.